 The data-based relative risk assessment uses the GIS data specified in Section 2.2 above, which includes the number of birds associated with each location surveyed.
-In this approach to quantifying relative risk among the three proposed transmission lines, risk is a function of the distance from any bird or colony to a particular line segment for each species.
-The risk of colliding with transmission lines declines by the square of the distance.
-Therefore, a line at 5 miles has $(1/5)^2 = 0.04$ of risk, versus a line at half that distance of $(1/2.5)^2 = 0.16$ the risk-only one-quarter the risk of the closer line.
+In this approach to quantifying relative risk among the three proposed transmission lines, risk is a function of the distance from any nest or nesting colony to a particular line segment for each species.
+The risk of colliding with transmission lines declines with distance.
 Relative risk for each transmission line alternative can be expressed with the following formula:

-$$P_a(S_i) = \sum{j=1}^{n} D{aj} \bullet S{ij}$$

-where $P_a(S_i)$ is the risk from transmission alternative a to species S_i as a function of the distance D from colony (or bird location) j to line segment L for transmission-line alternative a.
-D is the distance in miles, and S is the number of individuals for species S found in colony J or foraging area J. The assumption is that birds fly out from colony j or foraging area j in all directions, and risk is purely a function of the proximity of the avian resource to the transmission-line ROW.
+$$P{a}(S{i}) = \sum{i}^{n} \frac{1}{(D{aj})^{2}} \times S{ij}$$ where $P_a(S_i)$ is the risk from transmission alternative a to species S_i as a function of the distance D from colony j to line segment L for transmission-line alternative a.
+D is the distance in miles, and S is the number of individuals for species S found in colony j.
+The assumption is that birds fly out from colony j in all directions, and risk is purely a function of the proximity of the avian resource to the transmission-line ROW.

-As an example of how relative risk was calculated using these methods, if there was a colony of 200 birds located 10 miles away from a transmission corridor, versus a colony of 20 birds located 10 miles away from a transmission corridor, the difference in relative risk would be 2000 bird-miles (200 birds \times 10 miles) versus 200 bird-miles (20 birds \times 10 miles).
-The higher risk would be attributed to the colony of 200 birds located 10 miles away from the transmission corridor.
-Similarly, in another hypothetical example, if a colony of 20 birds were 5 miles from the corridor (20 birds \times 5 miles), versus the colony of 20 birds 10 miles from the corridor (20 birds \times 10 miles).
-In effect, the higher the number of bird-miles, the lower the risk.
+As an example of how relative risk was calculated using these methods, if there was a colony of 100 birds located 1 mile away from a transmission corridor, versus a colony of 1000 birds located 10 miles away from a transmission corridor, the difference in relative risk would be 100 (100 birds x $[1/1^2]$; or 100 x 1) versus 10 (1000 birds x $[1/10^2]$; or 1000 x 0.01).
+The higher risk would be attributed to the colony of 100 birds located 1 mile away from the transmission corridor.

 This exercise was completed for each species for which available GIS and number-of-bird data were accessible.
-The numbers of bird-miles calculated for each transmission corridor were then averaged to provide comparisons for each corridor.
+The per-species relative risks calculated for each transmission corridor were then summed to provide comparisons for each corridor.
 Please note that two of the data sets for wood storks mentioned above [USFWS South Florida Wood Stork Nesting Colonies and Borkhateria (2009)] did not include the number of birds associated with each colony or foraging location.
 Therefore, each of those GPS locations was conservatively assumed to have at least one bird present.
 Please note that numbers of wood storks were reported in all other data sets.